Author, Author (Star Trek: Voyager): Plot

 Going back to the holodeck to work on his novel, the Doctor discovers it has been replaced by a parody where he is a boorish slacker who drugs a patient, reminiscent of Seven of Nine, to take advantage of her.
-He confronts Tom Paris who explains that he made it in order to show how hurt the other members of the crew were when they heard the Vortex portrayals of them.
+He confronts Tom Paris, who explains that he made it in order to show how hurt the other members of the crew were when they heard the Vortex portrayals of them.
 This, and a talk with Neelix, convinces him to edit his work so that it is more fictional.
 He does not wish the entire Federation to see his friends in a negative light.
 The issue seems to become moot when Admiral Paris from Earth lets Captain Janeway know that Photons Be Free is already being distributed without the Doctor's permission by Ardon Broht, his intended publisher, and people are wondering how fictional it really is.

-When Broht refuses to recall the holonovel an arbitration hearing is conducted by long distance.
-After several days the arbiter rules that the Doctor is not yet considered a person under current Federation law but is an artist and therefore has the right to control his work.
+When Broht refuses to recall the holonovel, an arbitration hearing is conducted by long distance.
+After several days, the arbiter decides not to rule on whether or not the Doctor is considered a person under current Federation law, and he leaves the debate open for others to decide, stating that they'll have to rule on it eventually because "the issue of holographic rights [wasn't] going away."
+He does, however, rule that the Doctor is an artist and therefore has the right to control his work and that all copies of his holonovel be recalled immediately.

-Jump to a few months later in the Alpha Quadrant, to an asteroid where several EMH Mark I's perform menial labor.
-One of them suggests to another that it should watch Photons Be Free next time at the diagnostic lab.
+A few months later in the Alpha Quadrant, on an asteroid where several EMH Mark I's perform menial labor, one of them suggests to another that it should watch Photons Be Free next time at the diagnostic lab.